fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] file content as expected after move/copy operations
 - [ ] file (like .keep) don't show up as ready for commit

-- [ ] commits
+- [ ] command palette file find -> preview issues
-	- in short, delete for commits (because add already works)
+- [ ] delete for commits (because add already works)
-	- files in change queue are modified when operations occur
+- [ ] files in change queue are modified when operations occur
-	- delete
-		- [ ] handle delete files for commit
-		- [ ] handle delete folders for commit
-	- copy
-		- [ ] handle copy files for commit
-		- [ ] handle copy folders for commit
-	- move
-		- [ ] handle move files for commit
-		- [ ] handle move folders for commit

 ----
 - [X] sw freaks and app doesn't crash well:
-	- [X] with dragging a file from one new folder to another new folder
+	- with dragging a file from one new folder to another new folder
 - [X] rename file and folder need to be verified
 - [X] paths which include ".." or "." work for all commands
 - [X] cp command works properly for files